cpplibv/vide/README.md

 Originally based on and forked from: [USCiLab/cereal](https://github.com/USCiLab/cereal)

 Compared to the original project the most notable changes are:
   - Fixed numerous security vulnerability
-	- Improved API flexibility and compossibility
+  - New features and utilities: ProxyArchives, Validations
-	- Added features and utilities
+  - Improved API flexibility and composability
   - Significantly improved compile time
   - Modernized and simplified the codebase

 Compared to [USCiLab/cereal](https://github.com/USCiLab/cereal) multiple core functionality has been changed and therefore the two are **not compatible**!
 As development is treated as experimental neither forward, nor backward compatibility is guaranteed (but the library is expected to reach a stable state soon.)